• Trees

 The rules for taking down homeowner hardwood trees are contained in Article VIII, Section 7 (i) of the Declaration: “no sound hardwood trees measuring in excess of six (6) inches in diameter two (2) feet above the ground shall be removed from any lot without written approval of the Association acting through the Architectural and Environmental Control Committee or duly appointed subcommittee.
 The Architectural and Environmental Control Committee may from time to time adopt and promulgate such additional rules and regulations regarding the preservation of trees and other natural resources and wildlife as it may consider appropriate.”

-Before undertaking the removal of hardwood trees on their properties homeowners are required to:
+Before undertaking the removal of hardwood trees on their properties homeowners are required to follow these steps:

-2. Fill out the 2020 AECC Form and include the signature of adjacent neighbors.
+2. Fill out an AECC request form and include the signature of adjacent neighbors.

 Written approval of the AECC is not required for the removal of softwood trees such as Pine.
 If in doubt, the AECC will gladly assist.